gemini-hlsw/seqexec/modules/web/server/TLS.md

 Those certificates have the following chain:

 ```
-gn-ca0
+InCommon CA
   |
-  |- GN-CA1
+  |- InCommon intermediate
        |
        |- site certificate
 ```

-From ITS we get two files in PEM format the cert: `site.cert.pem` and the private key `site.key.pem`.
+From ITS we get two files in PEM format the cert: `site.cert.cer` and the private key `site.key.pem`.
-Additionally there is the intermediate certificate in a file `GN-CA1.pem`
+The `cer` file can just be renamed to `pem`

 Now we are ready to build the keystore as follows: